Applicants aged under 18 years

 Work undertaken by interns often contribute to published papers.

 Over the summer many researchers take on interns.
 If you are over 18, have or are in university education and are looking to move into research this may be great experience for you.
+Work undertaken by summer interns often contribute to published papers.

 Most placements last around 8 or 9 weeks and give you the opportunity to work on a real research project.
 You will learn valuable new skills and gain a better understanding of how research works.